Server Security

 Getting Started With Server Security

 All servers on campus (and the applications they run) must conform to Stanford University's minimum security standards.
-If you are running a server that is not managed TDS or UIT, you will need to make sure that you're following Stanford policies about keeping the data properly secured.
+If you are running a server that is not managed by TDS or UIT, you will need to make sure that you're following Stanford policies about keeping the data properly secured.
 Alternatively, you may choose to have your server moved to a data center and managed by TDS.
 Wherever it's physically located, you want to make sure that it's correctly configured for good security, including being put on a protected network.

 SUSI